 The Board plays an active role in the economic development activities carried out in DeKalb County.
 Its staff assists in efforts to attract new businesses to the community, as well as to retain and expand existing ones.

 Its services assist business customers by providing recruiting, candidate assessment, job matching, training, and placement services.
-The Business Services Unit actively targets employers in the County’s key sectors of Professional and Business Services; Life Sciences; Tourism; Logistics; Construction and Support Trades; and Advanced Manufacturing. initiates.
+The Business Services Unit actively targets employers in the County’s key sectors of Professional and Business Services; Life Sciences; Tourism; Logistics; Construction and Support Trades; and Advanced Manufacturing.
+The Board is engaged with the Dekalb Chamber and Decide DeKalb to focus on local economic development initiates.
 The Board also actively participates in economic development initiatives that are carried out in the region.
 It partners and collaborates with the other four local workforce boards to provide a coordinated and seamless system of services to businesses and industries that are located throughout the Metro Atlanta Workforce Region.

 Describe how local board members are kept engaged and informed.